 Withdrawals

-Under Section 302 of the act, plan holders can now:
+Under SECURE Act plan holders can now:

 - Use their 529 accounts to cover expenses related to any registered apprenticeship program attended by the beneficiary.
-This includes any additional costs such as fees, equipment, books, and other supplies.
+This includes any additional costs such as fees, equipment, books and other supplies.

 - Withdraw up to $10,000 from their plan to pay down qualified student loans penalty-free—with conditions.
 The first is that the $10,000 maximum is a lifetime limit for a beneficiary and each sibling.
 This means a family with two children can take out a maximum of $20,000 to pay down their student loans.
 Secondly, plan holders cannot claim any student loan interest deductions paid with this money.